 Making low-glycemic food choices during the holidays will help keep you focused on building a family

-Virtually all cultures in the world have holidays at this time of the year to celebrate the successful production and storage of food to make it through the upcoming winter.
+Virtually all cultures in the world have holidays at this time of the year that historically celebrated the successful production and storage of food to make it through the upcoming winter.
 Our ancestors created these traditions, like our Thanksgiving feast, by coming together with family, friends, and community.
 Of course, in the modern era, we’re less anxious about food availability but our traditions remain strong.
 And they seem to revolve around over-indulging in delicious foods and dishes.
 After all, food is love, right?

 Patients with PCOS and insulin resistance should look for low-glycemic foods